Graphic Design, MFA

 and speculative environments, experiences and frameworks.
 The array of applications

-of interdisciplinary visual communication include branding, information design, navigation
+of interdisciplinary visual communications include branding, information design, navigation

 and environmental graphics systems and media design.

-- Undergraduate degree in graphic design, a minimum of five undergraduate courses in graphic design, or equivalent professional experience in graphic design required
+- Undergraduate degree in graphic design, a minimum of five undergraduate courses in graphic design or equivalent professional experience in graphic design

 - Resume